 2000 - birth of the Helios Study Center

 At forty-one, in 2000, I began my activity as Director of the Helios Study Center, a company that deals with training and promotion of the territory.
 In undertaking this new business, I immediately realized that I did not have the right curriculum to be an entrepreneur, I did not have (and do not have) the mindset of an entrepreneur, I did not have (and do not have) commercial skills and all those beautiful things it takes to be an entrepreneur once again I had to invent something, and something I invented, at least to survive, in this world of cunning: lhe idea was to always propose new innovative services before they spread so that customers were looking for me given my inability to look for them.
-It is on this principle that I made sure that the Center was a pioneer in many sectors: the first body in the whole of the south to be accredited by the Ministry of Health for training in the health sector, the first Sicilian body authorized to carry out online refresher courses in the food and safety sector, among the first organizations in Italy to deal with distance training in the apprenticeship, phytosanitary sectors and more.
-At present, the E-Learnig platforms of the Centro Studi Helios count about 4.000 registered users and over 400.000 hours of training provided.
+It is on this principle that I made sure that the Center was a pioneer in many sectors: the first body in the whole of the south to be accredited by the Ministry of Health for training in the health sector, the first Sicilian body authorized to carry out online refresher courses in the food and safety sector, among the first organizations in Italy to deal with distance training in the apprenticeship, phytosanitary sector and more.
+At present, the E-Learnig platforms of the Helios Study Center count over 5.000 registered users and over 540.000 hours of training provided.
 All these things are written in the “standard” curriculum vitae which you can read separately.

 Also in the field of cultural heritage promotion the Centro Studi Helios directed by me has operated with an innovative spirit: in 2002 it was one of the first organizations to design a course for Experts in Multimedia Promotion of Cultural Heritage; in 2006 it organized, solely with its own funds, the “Multimedia Week of the Baroque”, one of the first in Sicily to offer a different and innovative way of promoting the territory thanks to new multimedia technologies; in 2008 he produced a multimedia CD created for the presentation of a book of poems and which saw harmoniously mixed recited poems interspersed with pictorial images and background music.